-Bottom line – It’s your job to find out exactly what is and isn’t incorporated in the price being offered, which is why FishingBooker let’s you easily view everything that’s included in a charter’s price.
+Bottom line – It’s your job to find out exactly what is and isn’t incorporated in the price being offered, which is why FishingBooker lets you easily view everything that’s included in a charter’s price.

 2. Safety First

-By opting to use a charter service, you’re doing much more than just fishing: effectively, you’ve just put your life, as well as the lives of your entire party in the hands of a complete stranger.
-And no matter how comfortable you may feel cruising on that 50’ beauty, bad things do happen on the open sea: from sudden and dramatic weather changes to boat collisions, to people falling overboard.
+By opting to use a charter service, you’re doing much more than just fishing.
+Effectively, you’ve just put your life, as well as the lives of your entire party in the hands of a complete stranger.
+And no matter how comfortable you may feel cruising on that 50’ beauty, bad things do happen on the open sea: from sudden and dramatic weather changes to boat collisions to people falling overboard.

 Safety should be your number one priority when choosing a charter (yes, I do realize I had it listed as number two, but that’s capitalism’s fault).
 With that in mind, here’s a safety checklist to go over before choosing a charter boat:

 Immediately locate where they’re kept on the ship, as well as the whereabouts of any fire extinguishers and throw cushions.
-If PFDs aren’t available, ask to bring your own if you if you have an inflatable one.
-US charters are required to be equipped with Type 1 PFD’s, which are primarily built for safety, not so much with big game fishing and comfort in mind.
-Type 3 vests, on the other hand, are viewed by some as an effort to compromise between the two aspects.
+If PFDs aren’t available, ask to bring your own if you have an inflatable one.
+US charters are required to have Type 1 PFD’s, which are primarily built for safety, not so much with big game fishing and comfort in mind.
+Type 3 vests, on the other hand, come as an effort to compromise between the two aspects.

 As a matter of fact, check exactly how skilled the crew is in dealing with rough waters and surprises.
 Failure of the crew is the leading cause of all marine accidents.
-One of the ways you can identify just how concerned with safety captain really is, is by looking at the state of the ship immediately before departure.
+To identify just how much a captain cares about safety, look at the state of the ship immediately before departure.
 Is the vessel clean and organized?
 Are any moving parts locked in place or immobilized?
 An experienced captain wouldn’t sail in subprime conditions regarding the boat’s etiquette.